box/developer.box.com/content/guides/sso/quick-start/5-box-users.md

   outputString = "Hello " + currentUserInfo.getName();
 ```

+With a user found we capture the Box user ID, then generate a user client
+object scoped for that user.
+We finish by making a call to fetch the current
+user with the user client object, which should return the user profile
+information for the Okta associated Box app user.

 <!-- markdownlint-enable line-length -->
 </Choice>
 <Choice option='programming.platform' value='python'>

+Replace `# TODO: MAKE AUTHENTICATED USER CALL` from the previous section with
+the following:

 ```python
   # Create user client based on discovered user
   user = user_info['entries'][0]